MicrosoftDocs/well-architected/well-architected/security/overview.md

 More on perimeters and how they relate to Zero Trust and Enterprise Segmentation are in the [Governance, Risk, and Compliance](/azure/architecture/framework/security/design-segmentation) and [Network Security & Containment](/azure/architecture/framework/security/design-network-segmentation) sections.

 - **Modernize infrastructure security:** For operating systems and middleware elements that legacy applications require, take advantage of cloud technology to reduce security risk to the organization.
 For example, knowing whether all servers in a physical datacenter are updated with security patches has always been challenging because of discoverability.
-Software-defined datacenters allow easy and rapid discovery of all resources, enabling technology like Microsoft Defender for Cloud to quickly and accurately measure the patch state of all servers and remediate them.
+Software-defined datacenters allow easy and rapid discovery of all resources.
+This rapid discovery enables technology like Microsoft Defender for Cloud to measure quickly and accurately the patch state of all servers and remediate them.

-- **"Trust but verify" each cloud provider:** For the elements which are under the control of the cloud provider.
+- **"Trust but verify" each cloud provider:** For the elements, which are under the control of the cloud provider.
 You should ensure the security practices and regulatory compliance of each cloud provider (large and small) meet your requirements.

 To assess your workload using the tenets found in the Microsoft Azure Well-Architected Framework, see the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).